Hassurunous/Thalassophobia/README.md

 ### MVP Milestones
 [The overall milestones of first playable build, core gameplay, and polish are just suggestions, plan to finish earlier if possible.
 The last 20% of work tends to take about as much time as the first 80% so do not slack off on your milestones!]
-* Player can tap on the target to attack
+* Player can move around in the environment in 3 dimensions using the swim jet.
-* Player can intuitively determine the positive and negative effects of tap timing
+* Player can pick up and drop objects using the grip buttons
-* Player can see their health decrease as they miss or tap too early
+* Player cannot drop the swim jet (automatically returns to belt)
-* Enemies will die after a certain amount of damage has been done
+* Player can shoot the harpoon gun
-* New enemies will spawn and run onto the screen when the Player has defeated an enemy
+* Enemy swims around the environment
-* Score will be tracked to show the player how successful their run has been
+* Player can hide from the enemy by blocking line of sight
-* Players will be able to upgrade various aspects (Damage, Health, Armor) of their character
+* Player can kill injure and scare off the enemy (temporarily) with the harpoon gun
-* Players will be able to track their high score
+* Player can swim to the surface

 #### Week 1
 _MVP pre-setup_